Take a quick look through any of Leafly’s strain pages, and you’ll find plenty of descriptive terms for the cannabis plant’s aromas.

 If you receive cannabis that has an ammonia or a freshly-cut grass smell, this is an indicator that something went wrong during the drying or curing process.
 Most likely, the cannabis has not cured completely.

-Another bad odour to look out for is mould or mildew.
-If your cannabis smells like a wet towel, this might indicate contamination with mould.
+Another bad odor to look out for is mold or mildew.
+If your cannabis smells like a wet towel, this might indicate contamination with mold.

-Mould contamination happens when the plant is grown or stored in humid conditions that allow mould to grow.
+Mold contamination happens when the plant is grown or stored in humid conditions that allow mold to grow.
 Typically, this occurs during the growing phase, but it can also happen after harvest, if a plant is dried incorrectly.
-Once cannabis has been dried and cured, mould contamination is unlikely unless the cannabis gets wet.
+Once cannabis has been dried and cured, mold contamination is unlikely unless the cannabis gets wet.

-You can also examine the appearance of the cannabis to determine if it’s mouldy.
+You can also examine the appearance of the cannabis to determine if it’s moldy.

-Unfortunately, some moulds can mimic the appearance of trichomes (crystals) to the untrained eye.
+Unfortunately, some molds can mimic the appearance of trichomes (crystals) to the untrained eye.